windmaomao/adventofcode/2015/md/3 - Perfectly Spherical Houses in a Vaccum.md

 }
 ```

-We `scan` all the instructions to get all snapshot of future positions, afterwards we find the `distinct` set among them before taking a `count`.
+We `scan` all the instructions to get snapshots of future position, among them we can find the `distinct` set and its `count`.

 ### Part 2